Pawamoy/ShellM/README.md

 ## Quickstart
 Shellm is basically a set of functions and command-line tools.
-It lets you manage all your shell scripts and shell libraries within a single directory, allowing you to easily synchronize your favorite shell environment across your different machines or servers.
+It lets you manage all your shell scripts and shell libraries within a single directory, allowing you to easily synchronize your shell environment and configuration across your different machines or servers (i.e. with CVS).

 The main benefits from using Shellm are:
-- no more appending shell config in
+- just two lines appended in `.bashrc`, and you can put all the rest into your shellm user configuration
+- fast creation and edition of scripts
+- a C-like library inclusion system
+- automatic help options and automatic man pages generation thanks to Shellman documentation
+- already some shell libraries available (need your feedback!)
+- already working test suite

 ## Tests
 To run the tests you will need to install some dependencies: